MGTheTrain/dotnet-ddd-web-api-starter/README.md

 ### Preconditions

 Install Cookiecutter by running `pip install cookiecutter`.
+On MacOS optionally utilize the [homebrew package manager](https://cookiecutter.readthedocs.io/en/stable/installation.html) with `brew install cookiecutter`.

 ### Generate a New Project from the Template